SAP-samples/cloud-mdk-tutorial-samples/5-Brand-Your-Customized-App-with-Mobile-Development-Kit-SDK/2-Implement-Deep-Linking-into-an-MDK-Application/README.md

 # Implement Deep Linking into an MDK Application
-Set up the Mobile Development Kit client to accept deep links through URL schemes and HTTP URLs (iOS Universal Links and Android App Links).
+Set up the mobile development kit client to accept deep links through URL schemes and HTTP URLs (iOS Universal Links and Android App Links).
 With this feature, your MDK app can be launched to perform actions like navigating to a page, filter a list based on a parameter, or approving a request from external sources (web page, email, or another app).

 ***
 ### Description